ocadwebxr/ocadu-open-webxr/README.md

 # User Manual

-This guide is a detailed guide on how to prepare a Open WebXR Gallery.
+This user guide details how to prepare a Open WebXR Gallery with our template package.

 You do not need to have any prior knowledge of code to use the WebXR platform, however if you are new to HTML we recommend giving this [brief tutorial by Mozilla](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) a quick read to familiarize yourself with HyperText Markup Language.